Oklahoma City Thunder draft history

 Below is a list of draft pick selections made by the Oklahoma City Thunder of the National Basketball Association (NBA).
-The Thunder's previously incarnation was the Seattle SuperSonics formed in 1967 in Seattle, Washington before relocating to Oklahoma City, Oklahoma in 2008.
-As the Thunder, the franchise has made 40 draft picks since their inaugural 2009 NBA draft.
+The Thunder's previously incarnation was the Seattle SuperSonics formed in 1967.
+The team remained in Seattle before relocating to Oklahoma City in 2008.
+As a franchise, the team has made 289 draft selections – 40 as the Thunder and 249 as the Sonics.